fossi-foundation/fossi-foundation.github.io/events.md

 In addition to the events organized by FOSSI Foundation we also participate in other events.
-Whenever there is an event around open source silicon, there's a good chance someone from FOSSi Foundation will be there.
+Whenever there is an event around open source silicon, there's a good chance someone from the FOSSi Foundation will be there.
 And if we are there, we are happy to talk to you.

 ## Upcoming events